Key Takeaways

 - Despite challenges, informed treatment planning and counselling can help navigate their fertility journey.

-Anti-Müllerian Hormone (AMH), produced by ovarian follicles, is a key marker of a woman’s ovarian reserve—the number of viable eggs remaining.
-Diagnosis of low AMH levels can seem daunting.
-But here’s the truth: low AMH levels can turn your path to parenthood challenging, but not impossible.
+Anti-Müllerian Hormone (AMH) is produced by ovarian follicles.
+It is a key indicator of a woman’s ovarian reserve i.e. the number of viable eggs remaining.
+It is natural to get concerned if you have been diagnosed with low levels of AMH as this can affect fertility.
+But here is the good news: Although low levels of AMH may pose challenges in getting pregnant, it does not make it impossible.
 With the right treatments and support, many women with low AMH can still achieve successful pregnancies.
 Let us understand how.

 Below are some general guidelines regarding AMH levels and their implications for pregnancy potential.